-The total pension liability in the June 30, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Investment rate of return 7.75 percent, net of investment expense, including inflation Projected salary increases 3.00 - 18.25 percent, including inflation Inflation 2.75 percent
+Investment rate of return 7.55 percent, net of investment expense, including inflation

+Projected salary increases 2.65 - 17.90 percent, including inflation

+Inflation 2.40 percent

-The actuarial assumptions used in the June 30, 2020 valuation were based on the experience investigation for the four-year period ending June 30, 2018.
-Mortality rates were based on the PubS.H-2010(B) Retiree Table with the following adjustments.
-For males 112% of males rates from ages 18 to 75 scaled down to 105% for ages 80 to 119.
-For females, 85% of the female rates from 18 to 65 scaled up to 102% for ages 75 to 119.
-Mortality rates will be projected generationally using the MP-2018 projection scale to account for future improvements in life expectancy.
+The actuarial assumptions used in the June 30, 2021 valuation were determined by an actuarial valuation prepared as of June 30, 2020, by the Board subsequent to the June 30, 2020 valuation based on the experience investigation for the four-year period ending June 30, 2020, and by the investment experience for the fiscal year ending June 30, 2021.
+Mortality rates for service retirees were based on the PubS.H-2010(B) Retiree Table with the following adjustments: For males 95% of males rates up to age 60, 110% for ages 61 to 75 and 101% for ages above 77.
+For females, 84% of the female rates up to age 72 and 100% for ages above 76.
+Mortality rates will be projected generationally using the MP-2020 projection scale to account for future improvements in life expectancy.

-NOTE I2: RETIREMENT PLAN (Continued)
+NOTE 10: RETIREMENT PLAN (Continued)